What if this is just the beginning?

 — Doug, team pastor

-I got off the phone with Terrance, who’s only been out of prison a few months.
-He’s still wearing an ankle monitor, not even past his official “release date” yet.
+Terrance had only been out of prison a few months.
+He was still wearing a GPS ankle monitor, not even past his official “release date” yet.

-He told me his One Parish One Prisoner team all gathered this past weekend, on a sunny Sunday morning, excited to see him again in person after pandemic distancing.
+He told me his One Parish One Prisoner team all gathered, on a sunny Sunday morning, excited to see him again in person after pandemic distancing.
 After about an hour of catching up about their lives, one team member asked, “So what’s next?
 Do we keep meeting?
 Are we done?”

 “I just stayed quiet,” Terrance told me on the phone.
 “I thought I’d just see what they were thinking.”